draftm0de/kernel.deployment/.github/actions/build-commit-tag/README.md

 - Source branch has no tag matches the version patterns
 - Target branch has to match the version patterns
 - Calculated tag does not exist as a branch name

+If any verification fails, a warning is displayed, and no output tag is set.

 ## examples
 ```